satansdeer/satansdeer.github.com/src/pages/posts/starting-with-jsx/index.md

 ## Including Javascript In Your JSX

-You can have actual Javacript expressions inside your JSX.
+You can have actual Javascript expressions inside your JSX.

 To do this you need to wrap them into curly braces.
 Here is an example: